Beyond the Proxy: Trajectory-Distilled Guidance for Offline GFlowNet Training: Method

-As shown in Figure~\ref{fig:key}(b) and Appendix~\ref{apd:visual}, the learned edge rewards exhibit strong generalization, assigning meaningful values even to transitions not observed in the dataset.
-This guides the policy to allocate attention across the entire environment DAG, rather than staying confined to regions near the training data, as in prior methods.
-Notably, such edge-level guidance across the entire DAG aligns more closely with the GFlowNet philosophy: leveraging structured, multi-step decision-making to decompose the complex problem of sampling from a target distribution, rather than attempting to model the distribution directly.
+Theorem~\ref{thm:body-unique} shows that $R_E$ targets the log conditional incoming-flow score and gives a quantitative recovery guarantee for the induced backward policy.
+Empirically, this recovery also generalizes beyond the observed transitions.
+As illustrated in Figure~\ref{fig:key}(b) and Appendix~\ref{apd:visual}, the learned edge rewards demonstrate strong generalization by assigning meaningful values to transitions absent from the dataset.
+This property encourages the policy to distribute attention throughout the environment DAG instead of remaining restricted to regions near the training data, a limitation common in prior methods~\citep{wang2023regularized,zhang2025coflownet}.
+This generalization capability is essential for the GFlowNet objective because accurately matching the target distribution requires the policy to navigate and evaluate states not explicitly represented in the offline data.
+Notably, this global edge-level guidance aligns with the core GFlowNet philosophy of using structured, multi-step decision-making to decompose complex sampling problems instead of attempting to model the distribution directly.